- Readers Rating

 If these aren’t enough to satisfy your blood-lust then check out the Halloween playlist below curated to get your party rocking this Halloween!

-And remember, if you’re throwing a killer party or you want to spin some of your own Halloween hits, get yourself on Mammalo and find everything you need.
+And remember, if you’re throwing a killer party or you want to spin some of your own Halloween hits, go to Mammalo and find everything you need.
 We promise it’ll be a scream.